 Nusa Lembongan and Nusa Penida

-Although we visited Lembongan, we didn’t have a chance to dive with mantas as the sea conditions weren’t favourable (however GTS founder Sarah has dived with them in Nusa!).
+Although we visited Lembongan, we didn’t have a chance to dive with mantas as the sea conditions weren’t favourable.
 If the sea is rough, a reputable dive centre will not attempt the journey.
 Although mantas can be seen here all year round, August to October are considered to have the best conditions and, if you are lucky, you may also see the amazing Mola Mola!

 Nusa Lembongan and Nusa Penida are located about 30 minutes by speed boat from Bali.
 Both islands visit Manta Bay and Manta Point which are the main dive sites for mantas.
 Lembongan is the smaller island but has a better tourist infrastructure, Penida is quite a large island with less tourists.